Surgical Workflow Recognition: from Analysis of Challenges to Architectural Study: Introduction

 \section{Introduction}

-Automatic recognition of surgical workflow is essential for the Operating Room (OR) increasing the patient's safety through early detection of surgical workflow variations and improving the surgical results~\cite{Huaulme2020}.
-By supplying surgeons with the necessary information for each surgical step, a cognitive OR can reduce the stress induced by an overload of information~\cite{Katic2016} and build the foundation for more efficient surgical scheduling systems.
+Automatic recognition of surgical workflow is essential for the Operating Room (OR) of the future, increasing the patient's safety through early detection of surgical workflow variations and improving the surgical results~\cite{Huaulme2020}.
+By supplying surgeons with the necessary information for each surgical step, a cognitive OR can reduce the stress induced by an overload of information~\cite{Katic2016} and build the foundation for more efficient surgical scheduling and reporting systems~\cite{berlet2022surgical}.

-Research in Surgical workflow analysis is separated into two fundamental directions.
-The first direction is analyzing the internal surgical scene captured by laparoscopic or robotic cameras, which has been the main research focus in the past (internal).
-Due to their limited complexity, mainly laparoscopic cholecystectomy procedures have been addressed.
-However, other interventions such as colorectal or laparoscopic sleeve gastrectomy have been analyzed as well~\cite{Garrow2020}.
+Research in Surgical workflow analysis is separated into two fundamental direction (modes).
+The first mode is analyzing the internal surgical scene captured by laparoscopic or robotic cameras, which has been the main research focus in the past (Internal).
+Procedures such as laparoscopic cholecystectomy, colorectal and laparoscopic sleeve gastrectomy have been widely analyzed~\cite{Garrow2020}.

-The other direction is more related to activity and action recognition where cameras are placed inside the OR to capture human activities and external processes (external)~\cite{Srivastav2018}.
+The other mode is closely related to activity and action recognition, where cameras are placed inside the OR to capture human activities and external processes (External)~\cite{Srivastav2018}.
 These external cameras are rigidly installed to the ceiling or are attached to a portable cart.
 The goal of external OR workflow analysis is to capture the events happening inside the OR such as patient roll-in or docking of a surgical robot~\cite{Sharghi2020}.

 Automatic surgical workflow recognition remains challenging due to the limited amount of publicly available annotated training data, visual similarities of different phases, and visual variability of frames among the same phase.
-The External OR scene is a challenging environment with many surgical instruments and people working in a dense environment.
+The External OR scene is a complex environment with many surgical instruments and people working in a dense and cluttered environment.
 Compared to popular action recognition datasets, such as the Breakfast Action~\cite{Kuehne2014} or the GTEA~\cite{Fathi2011} dataset, the duration of a surgery is considerably longer.
 Therefore, the amount of information to be analyzed is substantially higher.
-Additionally, factors like variation of patient anatomy or surgeon style impose further challenges for the automatic analysis.
+Additionally, factors like variation of patient anatomy or surgeon style and personal preferences impose further challenges for the automatic analysis.